OctopusDeploy/blog/blog/2019-11/bootstrap-dotnet-core-dev-on-linux/index.md

 There are a tonne of options for development tooling, but here are the ones I like to use for .NET engineering at Octopus Deploy.

-### IDEs
+### Integrated Development Environment (IDE)

-There are a few great IDE options out there for .NET developers now!
+There are a few great IDE options out there for .NET developers on Linux now!

 I personally love the `Jetbrains` [toolbox](https://www.jetbrains.com/toolbox-app/) for IDE and database tools. `Rider`, `Datagrip`, and `Webstorm` are *go to* tools for me on a daily basis.
 I also use `Clion` for learning about rust development in my spare time.
 One of the benefits I find is that each is tailored to the style of development they represent while maintaining a consistent keyboard shortcut scheme.